Skrylar/ImpromptuModular/README.md

 **SWING**: The clock swing is loosely based on the [Roger Linn method](https://www.attackmagazine.com/technique/passing-notes/daw-drum-machine-swing/).
 For a given clock, all even clocks pulses are offset forward/backward according to the setting of the Swing knob; at 0 (top) everything is aligned as normal.
 At -100, all even clocks would coincide with odd clocks preceding them, and at +100 they would line up with subsequent clock pulses).
 The knob thus goes from -99 to +99 such that no beats are missed.
 In its extreme positions, the timing is tighter than 99 percent of a clock period (the 99 value is only a rough indication).

-**PW**: Pulse width is dependant on the swing knob, but can be used to control the general duration of the clock pulse.
-In the worst case knob settings, the pulse width is guaranteed to be a minimum of 1ms, with a minimum 1ms pause between pulses.
+**PW**: Pulse width is dependent on the swing knob, but can be used to control the general duration of the clock pulse.
+In the worst-case knob settings, the pulse width is guaranteed to be a minimum of 1ms, with a minimum 1ms pause between pulses.

 **DELAY**: Clock delay can be used to offset a sub-clock relative to the master clock, and is expressed in fractions of the clock period of the given sub-clock.
 Using the right click menu, the delay value can also be displayed in notes where one quarter note corresponds to a clock period.

-In place of a detailed explanation of these three main controls, it is recommended to connect the outputs to a scope or a logic analyser, such as the Fundamental Scope pitcuted above or the SubmarineFree LA-108, to observe the effects of the different controls.
+In place of a detailed explanation of these three main controls, it is recommended to connect the outputs to a scope or a logic analyzer, such as the Fundamental Scope (pictured above) or the SubmarineFree LA-108, to observe the effects of the different controls.

 The PW and Swing CV inputs (some are available in the expansion panel) are 0-10V signals, and when using these inputs, the corresponding knobs should be in their default (center) position.

 When changing the internal sample rate of Rack, it is recommended to reset the module to ensure proper timing of all clocks.

 ([Back to module list](#modules))